Giovanni Battista Ramusio: Collection of travel books

-Though he himself traveled little, Ramusio published Navigationi et Viaggi ("Navigations and Travels"); a collection of explorers' first-hand accounts of their travels.
+Though he himself traveled little, Ramusio published Delle navigationi et viaggi ("Navigations and Travels"); a collection of explorers' first-hand accounts of their travels.
 This was the first work of its kind.
 It included the accounts of Marco Polo, Niccolò Da Conti, Magellan, Alvar Nuñez Cabeza de Vaca and Giosafat Barbaro, as well as the Descrittione dell’ Africa.
 The description of China contains the first reference in European literature to tea.

 He also published an excerpt of Tomé Pires' work on the Indies, which had come into his hands, though he did not know the name of its author.

 The first volume was published in 1550, quickly followed by the third volume in 1556.
 Publication of the second volume was delayed because the manuscript had been destroyed in a fire before being sent to the printer, and was finally published in 1559, two years after its compiler's death.
 Navigationi et Viaggi was translated into several languages and reprinted a number of times, indicating how popular such books were becoming on the Continent.
 It paved the way for a slew of other such works, including those of Richard Hakluyt.